raycast/utils/docs/utils-reference/react-hooks/useForm.md

       id: string;
     };
   };
-}
+};
 ```

+### Arguments

+- `onSubmit` is a callback that will be called when the form is submitted and all validations pass.

+With a few options:

+- `initialValues` are the initial values to set when the Form is first rendered.
+- `validation` are the validation rules for the Form.
+A validation for a Form item is a function that takes the current value of the item as an argument and must return a string when the validation is failing.
+We also provide some shorthands for common cases, see [FormValidation](#formvalidation).

+### Return

+Returns an object which contains the necessary methods and props to provide a good User Experience in your Form.

-- `handleSubmit` - function that will be called when the form is submitted.
-Use it to pass into the `onSubmit` prop of the `<Action.SubmitForm>` element.
+- `handleSubmit` is a function to pass to the `onSubmit` prop of the `<Action.SubmitForm>` element.
+It wraps the initial `onSubmit` argument with some goodies related to the validation.
+- `itemProps` are the props that must be passed to the `<Form.Item>` elements to handle the validations.

+It also contains some additions for easy manipulation of the Form's data.

+- `values` is the current values of the Form.
-- `setValidationError` - function that you should use to configure the validation error for a specific field.
+- `setValue` is a function that can be used to programmatically set the value of a specific field.
-- `setValue` - function that you should use to set the value for a specific field.
+- `setValidationError` is a function that can be used to programmatically set the validation of a specific field.
-- `values` - the current values of the form.
-- `itemProps` - the props that will be passed to the `<Form.Item>` element.

 ## Example